 Race pace.

 Not the pace you hope* to run.
 The pace you've proven* you can sustain in workouts: 3 x 2 miles at goal marathon pace with 3 minutes jog recovery.
-Day to day, 5 x 1K at goal 10K pace with 2 minutes recovery.
+5 x 1K at goal 10K pace with 2 minutes recovery.
 The long run where the last 5 miles clicked at target speed without falling apart.

 Everything else is preparation.
 Race pace is the receipt.